saschatimme/elm-phoenix/README.md

 ## Documentation
 Everything is prepared such that the package has the same nice documentation as packages on [elm-package](http://package.elm-lang.org).
-As a workaround I included the generated [`documentation.json`](https://github.com/saschatimme/elm-phoenix/blob/master/documentation.json) so that you can preview if it at http://package.elm-lang.org/help/docs-preview.
+As a workaround I included the generated [`documentation.json`](https://github.com/saschatimme/elm-phoenix/blob/master/documentation.json) so that you can preview it at http://package.elm-lang.org/help/docs-preview.

 ## Example
 A simple example chat application can be found [here](https://github.com/saschatimme/elm-phoenix/tree/master/example).